CPPavithra/r25-test/README.md

 1. First read the SBus data from the RC
 2. Then it extracts thee data from the channels
 3. Then it calculated the PWM by using the linear interpolation formula
+4. The readsbus function reads the data of the sbus into the buffer
+5. The write_to_sb function writes the data to the saberbooth
-4. The interpolation changes the RC channel value to pwm values
+6. The interpolation changes the RC channel value to pwm values
-5. Then it takes the pwm value and sends it to the motor driver
+7. Then it takes the pwm value and sends it to the motor driver
-6. I have also included a 5ms (5000) delay to control the speed of the while loop
+8. I have also included a 5ms (5000) delay to control the speed of the while loop

-7. The readsbus function reads the data of the sbus into the buffer
-8. The write to sb function writes the data to the saberbooth
+The imported header files were originally of the form #include<parsing.h> and #include<serial.h>, I changed it to #include "parsing.h" and "serial.h" as it is a custom header file.

 ## Implementation
 How did you decide to implement your solution.